Is your mattress starting to sag, and you can’t afford to buy a new one?

-Bunkie boards are more expensive than a plywood sheet because they’re pre-made and ready to install.
+Bunkie boards are more expensive than a plywood sheets because they’re pre-made and ready to install.

-The costs can go up depending on whether you get solid wood or steel.
-But given that most bunkie boards are made from plywood, we’ll compare like with like!
+The costs can increase depending on whether you get solid wood or steel.
+But given that most bunkie boards are made from plywood, we’ll compare like with like.

 While bunkie boards are twice as expensive as plywood, the latter needs to be cut and finished to suit your needs – and not everyone can do this.